Lynne H

 (This post is duplicated on the JEM site)

 It has been an amazing four days.
 We left Honolulu Saturday night and flew more than 10 hours to get to Newark, NJ mid day Easter Sunday.
 Our plane had to circle for more than 30 minutes before being granted permission to land.
 We were greeted warmly by staff and family of The Buckingham Friends School who loaded up all of our luggage and drove us to the school 90 minutes away.
 The weather was chilly (40's) but clear.
-My first host family was terrific.… Continue
+My first host family was… Continue

 JEM Earth Summit 2009

 Well tonight I leave Honolulu to attend the JEM (Joint Environmental Mission) Earth Summit 2009 in Lahaska Pennsylvania.
 Sheryl Kahue, the 6th grade Social Studies teacher at Kamehameha Schools and I are bringing 6 students.
 They will be joined by students and teachers from schools in Russia, China, India, Kenya and Australia.
-The two week program, sponsored by The Buckingham Friends School, "provides a unique opportunity for elementary-aged children to develop patience, cultural understanding a… Continue
+The two week program, sponsored by The Buckingham Friends School, "provides a unique opportunity for elementary-aged children to develop patience, cultural understanding… Continue

 21st Century Literacies and Schools of Education